 The SS Sicamous is the largest surviving stern wheeler in BC.
 The ship is open as a museum and wedding venue, and is a must-see attraction when visiting the Okanagan.

-The museum is now closed for the season.
-The SS Sicamous will be open again for visitors in early March 2018.
+The SS Sicamous Museum will be open again for visitors in early March 2018.

 Inside is a hive of activity though, and volunteers are on board from Monday to Friday doing restorations, improvements and repairs through the winter months.